susanpallmann/witches-and-wagers/README.md

   * Created round phase update functionality.
   * Lots and lots and lots of debugging.

+  * Refactored monster generator to be a bit smaller, removed some unneeded variables.
+  * Fixed a previously unnoticed bug in generating monster's appearance.

 - [X] 08/29/21:

   * Added detail to immediate to-do list in preparation for a full-day.